riibytes/VITyarthi-Introduction-to-Problem-Solving-Programming-project-CSE-/README.md

 # 🧪Instructions for Testing

-  * 1.These steps to verify that the application works correctly:
+  * These steps to verify that the application works correctly:

-  * 2.Launch the application – Ensure the GUI opens without errors.
+  * Launch the application – Ensure the GUI opens without errors.

-  * 3.Select a currency from the dropdown list.
+  * Select a currency from the dropdown list.

-  * 4.Enter an amount in the INR input box.
+  * Enter an amount in the INR input box.

-  * 5.Click Convert.
+  * Click Convert.

-   * **~The converted currency value should display on the right.
+   * **The converted currency value should display on the right.

-   * **~The graph should update with a plotted point.
+   * **The graph should update with a plotted point.

-  * 6.Move the INR slider and observe updates.
+  * Move the INR slider and observe updates.

-  * 7.Click Reset to clear inputs.
+  * Click Reset to clear inputs.

-  * 8.Click Exit to close the program.
+  * Click Exit to close the program.

   # Screenshots